 For example, a continuous infringement, such as excessive prices, may only be detected retrospectively, so damage may be best estimated ex post as the difference between the actual excessive price and the counterfactual of what would have been a fair price.
-Assuming the abusive behaviour, once detected, does not extend into the future an ex ante approach may not be required.
+Assuming the abusive behaviour, once detected, does not extend into the future, an ex ante approach may not be required.

 We note a number of characteristics of using ex post information in damage calculations where it is legally appropriate.

 Use of ex post information does not always provide an unambiguous answer that removes all uncertainty associated with the damage calculation.
-For example, where there is a traded market for gas and electricity, should ‘actual’ prices be derived from prices for contracts for delivery in the next day, delivery in the next month or delivery in the next year?
-What time profile of deliveries should be applied following the breach where the contract provided for optionality over delivery volumes?
+For example, when there is a traded market for gas and electricity, should ‘actual’ prices be derived from prices for contracts for delivery in the next day, delivery in the next month or delivery in the next year?
+What time profile of deliveries should be applied following the breach if the contract provided for optionality over delivery volumes?